hotrodorm/hotrod/hotrod-project/docs/quick-docs/crud/update-by-primary-key.md

 ## Optimistic Locking

-Optimistic loking can detect if a row has been modified between it's read and updated.
+Optimistic locking can detect if a row has been modified between it's read and it's updated.
-This can be useful to detect race conditions and act accordingly when multiple processes could be modifying the same row simultaneously.
+This can be useful to detect race conditions and act accordingly when multiple processes are modifying the same row simultaneously.
 See
 [Optimistic Locking](../config/tags/version-control-column.md#optimistic-locking) for configuration details.

 The example above has been enhanced by adding a column `row_version` and enabling optimistic locking in the table using the `<version-control-column>` tag.
-It now detects changes in the row:
+It not detects changes in the row:

 ```sql
 create table prepaid_account (